 - Other questions you may pose:

-—-Who will be assigned to my case and will I work with the same person throughout?
-How will the lawyer communicate with the client about the case and how often?
-Are client calls returned the same day?
+Who will be assigned to my case, and will I work with the same person throughout?
+How will the lawyer communicate with the client about the case, and how often?
+Are your client calls returned on the same day?

 —-What are your plans for this case?
 Do you foresee any major problems?
 Any conflicts of interest with other possible parties to a lawsuit?